GoogleCloudPlatform/datashare-toolkit/api/README.md

 ### Authorization

-Authorization is enabled implicitly via Istio [Authorization Policy](https://archive.istio.io/v1.4/docs/concepts/security/#authorization-policy) and access to the workload or services are **denied by default** when a policy is enabled.
+Authorization is enabled implicitly via API Gateway and access to the workload or services are **denied by default** when a policy is enabled.
 The Authorization policies are dividied into separate roles based off the end-user or client defined in [Security](#security) above. \
 **Note**: These can be refined if additional roles are required.

 #### Data Producers: